kristomu/reconstruction-of-zzt/readme.md

 - If using afl: put the tester file in a directory with tests/ and findings/ subdirectories.
 - Run afl-fuzz -Q -f TEST.ZZT -i tests/ -o findings/ ../src/rel_zzt_fuzz TEST.ZZT
+- After finding a bug, debug zzt with it and set a breakpoint on SYSTEM_$$_INTERNALEXIT or just inspect the runtime error trace.

 ### Notation